 And the description during the show was very informative, giving me lots of useful detail that I wouldn’t otherwise have noticed.
 I did have my monocular as well, which I was using to look at things regularly, so I was able to use the description to know where to look and to understand what I was looking at.
 So it was really good, as it always has been for the shows I’ve been to so far that have audio description.

-And the show itself is absolutely stunning, as if that needs saying.
+The musical itself is absolutely stunning, as if that needs saying.
 It’s been running for 11 years and has been swamped with awards for good reason, it really deserves all the hype it gets.
 It’s a great story, a wonderful alternate viewpoint on The Wizard Of Oz, a film I remember seeing a few times as a child, as we had it on VHS (and it’s scary to think that there are young people now who don’t know what VHS is!).
 I never read the book for that, and I gather that Wicked itself is also based on a novel, which I haven’t read either.
 Someone I was chatting to at the show today said they’d read it and it wasn’t anywhere near as good as this musical, so it’s not something I’m desperate to read.

 There’s plenty of humour in the show, and it’s all very colourful and exciting to look at.
 I can also relate to Elphaba’s feelings of not fitting in very well at school with people avoiding her and thinking she was weird because she was different.
 This story really does make you look at the Wicked Witch of the East, and the Good Witch Glinda for that matter, in a new light, which is really interesting.